 June 27 - July 2, 2011

-NOTE: Theres a whole bunch of video blogs at the bottom of this post, so if you're not much of a reader, I officially give you permission to skip to those now :)
+NOTE: There are a whole bunch of video blogs at the bottom of this post so if you're not much of a reader, I officially give you permission to skip to those now :)

 If you're impatient to see the pictures, here's my Kilimanjaro '11 photo album.

 7.9 kilometers of tropical rain forest.
 Waterfalls, lush green vegetation, and the odd jaguar.
 OK maybe no jaguars.

 The first leg of our climb was easy enough.
 Not too steep, beautiful scenery, and everyone was in good spirits, excited and rearing to go.